 Yet being able to effectively manage your resources can mean you’re able to see exactly what work has been done in a particular location, giving you a clear picture of how your budget is being allocated.
 And at a time where many providers are tackling high care delivery costs and significant agency use, being able to efficiently manage you resource and control your spend can be vital.

-Each of your clients will have their own individual care plan and independence levels.
+Each of your clients will have their own care plan and independence levels.
 Some may live in their own home; others may share accommodation with people with similar needs.
 No matter the case, every single user will require person-centred care.
 And in order to provide this, your service needs to be able to roster the appropriate support worker with the right qualifications and skills to effectively meet those individual needs.

-Although making sure you have the right people in the right place can be a challenge – particularly if your clients have unique needs or you’re keeping an eye on your budget – it’s incredibly important for delivering person-centred care every single day.
+Although making sure you have the right people in the right place can be a challenge – particularly if your clients have unique needs or you’re keeping an eye on your budget – it’s incredibly important for delivering personalised care every single day.

 How to master your supported living roster

-1. Empower Your Staff
+1. Empower your staff

 Managing a complex supported living roster can be a pain, but you can take some of the pressure of your care coordinators by giving your staff more control over their schedule.
 Plus, involving your support workers in the schedule planning process helps ensure a good work life balance, which can play a key role in preventing burnout.